 The City adopted the housing impact fee to address the increased need for affordable housing connected with the development of new market rate residential rental units.
 A Nexus Study prepared by Keyser Marston Associates (KMA) established a reasonable relationship between the need for affordable housing and new, market-rate rental residential development.
-This occurs because new market-rate residential rental development leads to a net increase in new and the increase in goods and services required by these new residents leads to an increase in job creation in the City.
-These include service and retail sector jobs (e.g., teachers, restaurant workers, pet care workers, maintenance workers, etc.) with wages that are too low to afford market-rate rental apartments.
-This creates a demand for new housing
+This occurs because new market-rate residential rental development leads to a net increase in goods and services required by these new residents, which leads to an increase in job creation in the City.
+These include service and retail sector jobs (e.g., teachers, restaurant workers, pet